gajus/eslint-plugin-jsdoc/.README/rules/require-jsdoc.md

 properties).
 If specified as an object, it should have a `context` property and can have an `inlineCommentBlock` property which, if set to `true`, will add an inline `/** */` instead of the regular, multi-line, indented jsdoc block which will otherwise be added.
 Defaults to an empty array.
+Contexts may also have their own `minLineCount` property.

 Note that you may need to disable `require` items (e.g., `MethodDefinition`) if you are specifying a more precise form in `contexts` (e.g., `MethodDefinition:not([accessibility="private"] > FunctionExpression`).